Produce

 1 to 2 weeks

-Store unwashed leeks loosely wrapped in a plastic bag or damp paper towel in the crisper drawer of the refrigerator.
-Do not trim or wash until ready to use.
+Wrap unwashed leeks loosely in a plastic bag or damp paper towel and store in the crisper drawer of the refrigerator.
+Do not wash until ready to use to prevent spoilage.

 Freezer